WuTheFWasThat/audio-transcription/README.md

 # Run

-- to train
+- to train:

   `python train.py`

-- to see summaries while training
+- to see summaries while training:

   `tensorboard --logdir=summaries/model`

-- debug a model
+- debug a model:

-  `python debug.py --checkpoint 2200`
+  `python debug.py --checkpoint 2200`.

   on os x, you can then `afplay $filename` to hear the file.